Mitch McConnell: Capitol Hill mob was 'provoked' by Trump - KION546

 Mitch McConnell: Capitol Hill mob was ‘provoked’ by Trump

-Senate Majority Leader Mitch McConnell said on Tuesday that the mob that attacked the Capitol was “provoked” by President Donald Trump.
+Senate Majority Leader Mitch McConnell said Tuesday that the mob that attacked the Capitol was “provoked” by President Donald Trump, placing part of the responsibility on him for the deadly riot, as the Senate prepares for an impeachment trial on whether to convict the President for “incitement of insurrection” and potentially disqualify him from holding office in the future.

+The typically tight-lipped Senate Republican leader rarely broke from Trump in his four years as president.
+But he led the Senate’s certification of the presidential election that the rioters pledged to overturn, and has strongly condemned the violence at the Capitol he has served in as a senator for 36 years.

 “The mob was fed lies,” McConnell, a Kentucky Republican, said on the Senate floor.
 “They were provoked by the President and other powerful people.”